Crow Burger Kitchen

 Crow Burger Kitchen is located on the Newport peninsula, in a recently revamped shopping center that used to contain an Albertson's and a KFC.
 Both of these are long gone now, replaced with a remodeled Pavilions and a Chipotle.
 I had heard that the owners of this shopping center wanted to liven things up by adding some new life to this shopping venue, and Crow Burger Kitchen is one restaurant that is doing just that.

-We arrived to the restaurant at six on a Saturday night to a thirty minute wait.
+We arrived at the restaurant at six on a Saturday night to a thirty-minute wait.
 Guess we should have made reservations, but our friend Becky is notoriously late, so we knew we had some time to kill.
 After being seated I noticed the hip and energetic staff buzzing around the place.
-The restaurant is darkened, and dominated by a brick wall, and lots of light colored wood.
+The restaurant is darkened, and dominated by a brick wall, and lots of light-colored wood.

-One item that both Crow restaurants do have in common are the Duck Fat Fries ($3.95).
+One item that both Crow restaurants do have in common is the Duck Fat Fries ($3.95).
 These fries are as rich as they sound.
-Again, like the green beans they could have been a little crispier, but they were still good.
-These were served with a house made ketchup that was not as sweet as store the store bought version, but was still good.
+Again, like the green beans, they could have been a little crispier, but they were still good.
+These were served with house-made ketchup that was not as sweet as store the store-bought version but was still good.

 The last of our side items was the Vidalia Onion Rings ($5.95).
 I thought these were okay, but the breading separated from the onion very easily.
 This breading was very heavy, but not too greasy.
 The serving size of these were not overly large, six rings.
 So that works out to a dollar per ring, not such a great value.